-- Admission is free, but make sure to bring money for tethered rides, souvenirs or food and drink from a variety of vendors, including a VIP breakfast catered by High Pointe Catering.
+- Admission is free, but make sure to bring money for tethered rides, souvenirs or food and drink from a variety of vendors.

 - Dress in layers.
 September mornings in northern Nevada tend to be chilly.